menandmice/micetro_docs/guides/user-manual/webapp_workflows.rst

 Additionally, if custom properties have been defined for Change Requests, the user will be asked to enter those here, along with the optional Comment.

 .. note::
-  All dates and times are according to the time zone setting on the Men&Mice Central server.
+  All dates and times are according to the time zone setting on the Micetro Central server.

 .. image:: ../../images/workflow-schedule-request.png
   :width: 70%